- Outcomes Dashboard Posted March 2013

 NOTE: For assistance or concerns regarding accessibility of these documents, contact the Communications Bureau at 518-457-8299 or via email at Communications@oasas.ny.gov.

-To improve the lives of New Yorkers by leading a premier system of addiction services through prevention, treatment, recovery.
+To improve the lives of all New Yorkers by leading a comprehensive premier system of addiction services for prevention, treatment, and recovery